buglss/cronti/README.md

 // Include Package
 const cronti = require("cronti")

-/* Creates a crontime that will run at regular intervals between two dates. */ cronti.intervalTime("2022-04-25T09:30:00.000Z", "2022-05-15T09:30:00.000Z") /* - OR - */
+/* Creates a crontime expression that will run at regular intervals between two dates. */ cronti.intervalTime("2022-04-25T09:30:00.000Z", "2022-05-15T09:30:00.000Z") /* - OR - */
 cronti.intervalTime(new Date("2022-04-25 12:30"), new Date("2022-05-15 12:30"))